feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "5c03b1f2-6c6f-4674-965c-708bc7bb597b"
+#> [1] "6e90f179-a29a-4444-9b1b-e2d73a9b5679"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer the blue Calvin Klein shirt under a neutral blazer or coat, add a cozy scarf, and pair with the pink trousers and complementary shoes (like white or nude) for a stylish winter look."
+#> [1] "Layer the blue Calvin Klein shirt under a neutral sweater or blazer, add the pink trousers, and finish with complementary accessories like a navy coat and simple shoes for a balanced, stylish winter look."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "adb403cb-be41-42b3-9695-5a19c1579e57"
+#> [1] "9e8b4bd4-3c7e-45a7-b6a7-925dc4de080e"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt with a cozy neutral-toned sweater or blazer and layer with a stylish coat, plus accessories like a scarf and boots, to create a warm yet chic winter look."
+#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored sweater or blazer and a stylish coat for warmth, and complete the look with neutral or complementary accessories to balance the pink trousers."
 #>
 #>
 #>
 #> $chosen_response
-#> Pair the blue Calvin Klein shirt with a cozy neutral-toned sweater or blazer
+#> Layer the blue Calvin Klein shirt under a neutral sweater or blazer, add the
-#> and layer with a stylish coat, plus accessories like a scarf and boots, to
+#> pink trousers, and finish with complementary accessories like a navy coat and
-#> create a warm yet chic winter look.
+#> simple shoes for a balanced, stylish winter look.
 ```

 This makes it easy to archive progress and resume complex, context-rich